 Often holiday traditions can get mixed into the heart of celebrating holy days or other practices found within the liturgical season.

 The season of Lent is sacred and should connect Catholics to the mighty acts of God.
 Lent is a series of devoted actions over the course of 40 days.
 Through prayer, scripture, and fasting, Catholics go on a journey, one that opens the path to encounter Christ.

 This page provides resources to help one journey to the foot of the cross during Lent.

 This year, as we journey through the season of Lent to the three days that unfold for us the unity of Christ’s paschal mystery, let us be faithful to the Gospel and give serious attention to how we might encounter others as Jesus did with a deeper compassion and self-sacrificing love for one another.

-Throughout Lent, read more how our parishes observe the season and opportunites to renew your faith.
+Throughout Lent, read more how Catholics may observe the season and opportunites to renew your faith.

 The root of the word Lent is from an ancient German word, lenzin.
 Lenzin is defined as “the lengthening of days.”
 The 40 days of Lent is reflective of the Gospel as Jesus goes into the wilderness for a period of 40 days and prepares for the events that will soon take place.
 This length of time provides Catholics today the opportunity to pause and ponder just as Jesus did in the days that approach Easter.

 Subscribe!
 Sign up to receive news & updates.